ere-health/dgc-ps-app/README.md

   > java -jar ere-ps-app-VERSION-SNAPSHOT-runner.jar

   This form of distribution may lead to problems as duplicate class files in the original library jar-files only end up once in the final jar.

+  Make sure to properly mention the `THIRD-PARTY.txt` file that is included in the resulting jar file.

 ### Docker image
 To create a docker image, the corresponding quarkus extension may be used: